teamgeek-io/flask-blog-starter/README.md

 ### Assignment submission

-Submit this assignment by creating a fork of this repository in your own GitHub account and send a link to your _public_ fork to work@teamgeek.io (Please do not create a pull-request).
+In order to submit this assignment you will need clone this project and then [push the repo](https://stackoverflow.com/questions/45196631/how-to-upload-a-cloned-git-repository-to-an-own-git-repository-on-github) to your own GitHub account.
+When you are done, submit a link of your public repo to work@teamgeek.io (Please do not create a pull-request).

 **NOTE:** Do not remove the *Plagiarism declaration*.